 Core courses are drawn from a number of different departments.
 This integration of the methods and subject matter of several disciplines mirrors the pluralistic and inter-religious framework of the age.

-The influence of this period on our own age is wide ranging, and a study of the Middle Ages can shed light on the origins of contemporary situations such as attitudes towards women, religion, and conflict with and within the Middle East.
+The influence of this period on our own age is wide ranging, and studying the Middle Ages helps one to understand the historical developments in science, law, literature, art, architecture, and philosophy that, in addition to helping us to understand these fields today, are also worth studying on their own merits.
+Studying the Middle Ages can also shed light on the origins of particular contemporary issues concerning religion, women, and conflict with and within the Middle East.

 Dr. Seamus O'Neill